Lokergo-Dev/.github/profile/README.md

 <p align="center"><img src='https://drive.google.com/uc?id=1d9LedlUpPOGkJyANQZ3EMbP9J0DyTFkX' width="500px"></p>
 <h1 align="center"> C23-VR01 - Braincore x Kerjago </h1>

-Greetings!
+<p align="justify">Greetings!
 We are a team of six people from all over Indonesia who are participating in the Bangkit Academy program.
-This marks our final project, developed in collaboration with Braincore and Kerjago.
+This marks our final project, developed in collaboration with Braincore and Kerjago.</p>

 <details>
    <summary align="center">More Information</summary>